TeXlyre/bib-editor/README.md

 ![Screen Recording 2020-10-23 at 16 25 26(1)](https://user-images.githubusercontent.com/1085434/97023051-dcbcf180-154c-11eb-9185-6f6de7c2fc68.gif)

-There are several ways you can use bibtex-tidy:
+There are several ways you can use bib-editor:
 * [In your browser](https://texlyre.github.io/bibtex-tidy/)
 * [CLI](#sec-cli)
 * [As a pre-commit-hook](#sec-precommit)